bp4mc2/archimate2rdf/README.md

 - It is possible to relate an element to a relationship (as of ArchiMate 3.0);
 - It is possible to relate a relationship to an element (as of ArchiMate 3.0).

 As is described above, relationships are modelled as OWL ObjectProperties.
 As such, it is not possible to add extra data to these relationships, because the triple itself doesn't have a URI.
-For example, the diagram below depicts how a ArchiMate relationship is mapped to RDF:
+For example, the example below depicts how a ArchiMate relationship is mapped to RDF:

 ![](images/relationship.png)